 Golf Courses offer economic benefits, recreational opportunities and green spaces to the communities they serve.
 Golf Courses are large parcels of land with healthy turf, trees and other vegetation.
 They provide wildlife habitat, produce oxygen and filter surface water.

-First Green is a program of the Environmental Institute of Golf (EIFG), the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA).
+First Green is a program of the GCSAA Foundation, the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA).